lidofinance/lido-improvement-proposals/LIPS/lip-21.md

+---
+lip: 21
+title: Simple On-chain Delegation
+status: Draft
+author: Eugene Pshenichnyy, Ekaterina Zueva, Victor Suzdalev, Alexander Belokon
+discussions-to: TBA
+created: 2024-03-06
+updated: 2024-03-08
+---

 | LIP | Title | Status | Author | Discussion | Created | Updated |
 | -------- | -------- | -------- | --- | --- | --- | --- |
 | 21     | Simple Delegation | WIP | Eugene Pshenichnyy, Ekaterina Zueva, Victor Suzdalev, Alexander Belokon |  TBA | 2024-03-06 | 2024-03-06 |

 # LIP-21.
-Simple Delegation
+Simple On-chain Delegation

 ## Simple Summary

-The Simple Delegation allows LDO token holders to delegate their voting power to other addresses and delegates to participate in on-chain voting on behalf of their delegated voters.
+The Simple On-chain Delegation allows LDO token holders to delegate their voting power to other addresses and delegates to participate in on-chain voting on behalf of their delegated voters.

 ## Abstract

-We propose to add the ability for LDO holders to designate addresses as their delegates.
+This proposal is intended to allow LDO holders to designate addresses as their delegates.
 Delegates will be able to take part in on-chain voting using the voting power delegated to them.
 Each delegate will be able to use the voting power of multiple delegated voters.
-Alongside that, we propose to add TRP participants the ability to delegate their rewards.
+Alongside that, it's proposed to add [TRP (Token Rewards Plan)](https://research.lido.fi/t/lidodao-token-rewards-plan-trp/3364) participants the ability to delegate their LDO rewards.

 ## Motivation

-In the current conditions, reaching a quorum in on-chain voting has become highly challenging, and several consecutive votes are still needed to reach a quorum.
+In the current conditions, reaching a quorum in on-chain voting has become highly challenging, and several consecutive votes failed to reach a quorum.
 The absence of an on-chain delegation is a blocker for stable and sufficient participation in on-chain voting and protocol development.

-To respond to the growing inconvenience as quickly as possible, the DAO Ops workstream proposes to implement a straightforward solution: add a delegation feature directly to the `Voting` contract.
-This feature will allow us to gain additional voting power and reduce the operational burden on workstream members.
+To respond to the growing inconvenience as quickly as possible, the DAO-ops workstream contributors propose to implement a straightforward solution: add a delegation feature directly to the `Voting` contract.
+This feature will allow the DAO to gain additional voting power and reduce the operational burden on workstream members.

-In addition, we propose to update the `VotingAdapter` contract by implementing new features from the `Voting` contract so that TRP participants can also delegate their LDO rewards.
+In addition, it's proposed to update the `VotingAdapter` contract by implementing new features from the `Voting` contract so that TRP participants can also delegate their LDO rewards.

 ## Specification

 ### Overview

 The Simple Delegation represents an updated implementation of `Voting` and `VotingAdapter` contracts.
 The main idea is to develop a simple and secure solution for on-chain delegation, considering the current Lido DAO voting architecture.

 Using new mechanics introduced in the `Voting` contract, each token holder can assign themself a delegate address and thus become a delegated voter.
 That address could be any except for a zero address, a holder's address, or the holder's previous delegate address.
 They also can unassign a delegate at any moment.
 Assigning a delegate doesn't affect the holder's LDO balance in any way.